Thai international Law Office Thailand

 -A sentence of guilt against the perpetrator of a crime that has caused damage to his victim doesn't-necessarily imply an economic compensation for the victim.

-From a civil point of view the two matters are entirely and profoundly distinguishably: a verdict of guilt in a criminal trial will ethically punish the perpetrator for his misdoing, but not necessarily assure any compensation for the victim which shall be established separately by a civil court unless a civil lawsuit has been contemporarily "brought into the criminal proceeding".
+From a civil point of view, the two matters are entirely and profoundly distinguishably: a verdict of guilt in a criminal trial will ethically punish the perpetrator for his misdoing but not necessarily assure any compensation for the victim, which shall be established separately by a civil court unless a civil lawsuit has been contemporarily "brought into the criminal proceeding".

 - A criminal charge can be proposed to the police station as well.
 Reporting a crime at the police authorities would, in the majority of the cases, eliminate the risk of a counter-suit for slandering unless the "presumed" victims would have counterfeit or forged evidence or lie to the police officers.
 However, reporting a crime at the police station won't always guarantee a speedy court trial against the offender.